NoahSch1999/aZeroEngine/ReadME.md

 It's a work-in-progress remake of my old game engine found here: https://github.com/NoahSch1999/aZeroEngine-Project

+NOTE!
+This repository contains main.cpp which uses the aZeroEngine library which for the moment is in the same directory, but planned to be a standalone API.

 It has several main interfaces which handle certain functionality:
  - Engine
 	 - Main interface of the engine